 This manual provides a detailed guide for dugong (Dugong dugon) carcass handling and necropsy procedures.
-It is intended to be used as a resource and training guide for anyone involved in dugong incidents, including management officers, biologists, parks and wildlife field staff, and veterinarians and pathologists who may lack dugong expertise.
-Because of the wide range of professionals this book is targeting, information and the use of technical terms is necessarily extensive.
-Section 8 provides definitions of various terms used and italicised throughout the text.
+It is intended to be used as a resource and training guide for anyone involved in dugong incidents including management officers, biologists, parks and wildlife field staff, and veterinarians and pathologists who may lack dugong expertise.
+Because of the wide range of professionals this book is targeting, information and the use of technical terms is extensive.
+Section 8.0 provides definitions of various terms used which are italicised throughout the text.

-Dugong stranding and necropsy procedures in place along the east coast of Queensland, Australia (southern Great Barrier Reef region) are provided as examples throughout the text; however, this book is intended to be used as a resource guide by those who respond to stranded dugongs throughout the dugong's range.
+Dugong stranding and necropsy procedures in place along the east coast of Queensland, Australia are provided as examples throughout the text; however, this book is intended to be used as a resource guide by those who respond to stranded dugongs throughout their range.
 Throughout this manual, ideal dugong carcass handling and necropsy practices and procedures are described.
-Procedures may need to be modified in actual events depending on the location, available equipment and personnel, freshness of carcass, etc. Limited information is provided in this manual on managing live dugong stranding incidents.
-The Queensland Parks and Wildlife Service and Great Barrier Reef Marine Park Authority (1999) have provided information, adapted from Geraci and Lounsbury (1993), detailing options available in responding to stranded live dugongs.
+Procedures may need to be modified in actual events depending on factors such as the location, available equipment and personnel, freshness of carcass and type of investigation (e.g. compliance).
+Limited information is provided in this manual on managing live dugong stranding incidents.
+The Queensland Parks and Wildlife Service and the Great Barrier Reef Marine Park Authority (1999) have provided information, adapted from Geraci and Lounsbury (1993), detailing options available in responding to stranded live dugongs.
+In recent years, Sea World (Gold Coast, Queensland, Australia) have successfully raised two dugong calves (Blanshard 2006 and see Limpus et al. 2002, Greenland & Limpus 2006).